ykerblat/thesis/README.md

 #### Section 1 - Spatial overview at global level
 Which wines/wine-producing regions are the most exposed to climate change?
 Are there any strong characteristics of these wines/wine-producing regions?

 #### Section 2 - Temporal dimension at regional level
-How climate change shifts harvest calendars and what are the implications for regions that rely on wine productions?"
+How does climate change shift harvest calendars?
+What are the implications for regions/local areas that rely heavily on wine production?

 #### Section 3 - Emerging practices and innovations at local level
 What are the most promising techniques/innovations that highly-exposed regions piloting/scaling up?
+It would be interesting to look at pros & cons.

 #### Conclusion
 Summary of research findings/analysis and shed some light on these growing practices (what's are the trends and patterns that we can observe?